Copyright 2008 University of Minnesota Board of Regents.

 on other researchers who have used the model, can assist in answering questions

-on the Animal Usage Form and can help locate resources to help achieve
+on the Animal Care and Use Protocol form and can help locate resources to help achieve

 the research goals.